-• The Satellite services are enabled in the Unified and Ultimate Editions of Enterprise Architect
+• The Satellite services are enabled in the Unified and Ultimate Editions of Enterprise Architect allows Enterprise Architect users to debug Linux programs.
+The service can be managed from the ribbon.
+It can also be run independently from a terminal.

 The Agent Service